ONDC-Official/ONDC-FIS-Specifications/api/components/docs/stage-fulfillment.md

 #### redemption
 1. cancellation is not possible as the fulfillment gets started immediately after the order is accepted

-Cancellation reasons are provided as enums
+Cancellation reasons are provided as pre-defined tags